Stumblef00l/chell/README.md

 ### Modes

 1. **Interactive Mode**: Simply run `./wish` in the project root directory, to start the shell in interactive mode.
 The shell will process commands one by one based on your input in this mode.
-2. **Batch Mode**: Use this mode if you have already have a list of commands that you want to execute written down in another script file.
+2. **Batch Mode**: Use this mode if you already have a list of commands that you want to execute written down in another script file.
 To start in batch mode type `./wish path/to/batch/file` in the project root directory.

 ### Inbuilt Commands